FusionAuth/fusionauth-site/site/_posts/2023-02-10-nextjs-single-sign-on.md

 Here's an example [Kickstart file](https://github.com/FusionAuth/fusionauth-example-nextjs-single-sign-on/blob/main/kickstart/kickstart.json) which sets up FusionAuth for this tutorial.

+## Create the Next.js application

+You have two options here.
+You can either clone a working example, or build the app from scratch.
-## Method 1: Clone the demo repository
+### Clone the demo repository

 If you want to run an already working application, you can clone the demo project from this [GitHub repository](https://github.com/FusionAuth/fusionauth-example-nextjs-single-sign-on) using the following command.